Vishalbachani12/HLF-Prereqs/README.md

 docker --version
 docker-compose --version
 ```
-This commands will display the version of the docker installed on your machine.
+This commands will display the version of the docker & docker-compose installed on your machine.

 #### For Verfying the GOLANG Installation
 ```
 go version
 ```
-This commands will display the version of the docker installed on your machine.
+This command will display the version of the golang installed on your machine.

 #### For Installation of Hyperledger Fabric Binaries
 ```
 cd scripts
 sudo -E ./fabric-setup.sh
 ```
 This will download all the necessary binaries of the hyperledger fabric.
-Script may take upto 30-40 Minutes dependind on your internet speed.
+Script may take upto 30-40 Minutes depending on your internet speed.
 It will download approx **1.5GB to 2.5GB**.

 #### For Verfying the Installation of all the binaries of Hyperledger Fabric
 ```
 docker images
 ```
-This commands will display all the binaries of the Hyperledger Fabric.
+This command will display all the binaries of the Hyperledger Fabric.

 #### For Installation of Hyperledger Certification Authority Binaries
 ```